 - Customer risk assessment - It was discovered that certain challenger banks had insufficient customer risk assessments that were unsuccessful in analyzing the risk of engaging into and maintaining business relationships with their clients.
 In one case, the challenger bank had no client risk assessment at all, which severely limited its capacity to conduct customer due diligence measures proportionally and effectively.

-- CDD (customer due diligence) and EDD (enhanced due diligence) - Some challenger banks failed to implement the needed CDD processes throughout the client onboarding process, demonstrating an overreliance on transaction monitoring technology to detect higher-risk consumers.
+- CDD and EDD (enhanced due diligence) - Some challenger banks failed to implement the needed CDD processes throughout the client onboarding process, demonstrating an overreliance on transaction monitoring technology to detect higher-risk consumers.
 "No matter how good a transaction monitoring system is, firms must still comply with the relevant CDD requirements.
 Moreover, inadequate CDD will mean a less effective transaction monitoring system," the research stated.
 In high-risk situations, such as managing politically exposed persons (PEPs), EDD must be applied regularly and documented as a formal procedure.

 - Financial crime change programs - Some challenger banks' ability to manage, monitor, and regulate financial crime change initiatives were found to be lacking.
 As a result, certain control frameworks were misaligned with developing business models.
 It was underlined that clear project plans would be necessary to support rapid control augmentation, as well as proper governance mechanisms and monitoring from top management throughout the project.

-- Ineffective transaction monitoring alert management and SAR filings - he Review also found insufficient handling of transaction monitoring alerts, raising a number of issues, including an inconsistent and insufficient rationale for discounting alerts, a lack of basic information recorded in the investigation notes, a lack of holistic reviews of the alerts, and alerts not being reviewed in a reasonable timeframe due to insufficient resources.
+- Ineffective transaction monitoring alert management and SAR filings - The review also found insufficient handling of transaction monitoring alerts, raising a number of issues, including an inconsistent and insufficient rationale for discounting alerts, a lack of basic information recorded in the investigation notes, a lack of holistic reviews of the alerts, and alerts not being reviewed in a reasonable timeframe due to insufficient resources.
 This affected companies' capacity to file Suspicious Activity Reports (SARs) on time, as required by the Proceeds of Crime Act of 2002.
 In this connection, the Report also said that a number of businesses' SAR quality needs to be improved.

-- Principle 11 Notification - Some challenger banks failed to notify the FCA of known significant financial crime control deficiencies in compliance with their duties under Principle 11 of the FCA Handbook.
+- Principle 11 Notification - Some challenger banks failed to notify the FCA of known significant financial crime control deficiencies in compliance with their duties under Principle 11 of the FCA Regulations Handbook.